nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/Algorithms/BinarySearch/README.md

 ![image](https://github.com/nitishhsinghhh/Tips-and-Tricks-Programming-using-Cpp/assets/93253740/51e0fc30-d69d-44f6-9e14-504b51840de0)

-## Conditions for applying the Binary Search algorithm to a data structure:
+## Conditions for applying the Binary Search algorithm to a data structure

 1. The data structure must be sorted in ascending or descending order.
 2. Accessing any element within the data structure must take constant time.